tinhuynh/foi-management-public/docs/enterprise-features/operational-reliability-supportability.md

 ### **3. Finally Phase**
 Used only in flows that must return a response regardless of outcome.
-In this solution, the Finally block returns a success/error payload back to the Canvas App caller.
+In this solution, the Finally block returns a success/error payload, or the newly created SharePoint folder path back to the Canvas App caller.

 ---